NCAA Division III: D-III schools with D-I programs

-In addition, Lawrence University was formerly a non-grandfathered program in fencing, but the NCAA no longer conducts a separate Division I fencing championship.
-Lawrence continues to field a fencing team, but that team is now considered Division III (see below).
+In addition, Lawrence University was formerly a non-grandfathered program in fencing, but the NCAA no longer conducts a separate D-I fencing championship.
+Lawrence continues to field a fencing team, but that team is now considered D-III (see below).

 In August 2011, the NCAA decided to no longer allow individual programs to move to another division as a general policy.
 One exception was made in 2012, when RIT successfully argued for a one-time opportunity for colleges with a D-I men's team to add a women's team.

-Since no more colleges would be allowed to move individual sports to Division I, the five non-scholarship programs (led by RIT and Union) petitioned to be allowed to offer scholarships in the interests of competitive equity.
-Division III membership voted in January 2022 to extend the grandfather clause to allow all ten colleges to offer athletic scholarships, effective immediately.
+Since no more colleges would be allowed to move individual sports to D-I, the five non-scholarship programs (led by RIT and Union) petitioned to be allowed to offer scholarships in the interests of competitive equity.
+D-III membership voted in January 2022 to extend the grandfather clause to allow all ten colleges to offer athletic scholarships, effective immediately.

-Football and basketball may not be Division I programs at Division III institutions, because their revenue-enhancing potential would give them an unfair advantage over other Division III schools.
-In 1992, several Division I schools playing Division III football were forced to bring their football programs into Division I, following the passage of the "Dayton Rule" (named after the University of Dayton, whose success in D-III football was seen as threatening the "ethos" of Division III sports).
+Football and basketball may not be D-I programs at D-III institutions, because their revenue-enhancing potential would give them an unfair advantage over other D-III schools.
+In 1992, several D-I schools playing D-III football were forced to bring their football programs into D-I, following the passage of the "Dayton Rule" (named after the University of Dayton, whose success in D-III football was seen as threatening the "ethos" of Division III sports).
 This led directly to the creation of the Pioneer Football League, a non-scholarship football-only Division I FCS conference.

-Division III schools playing in non-divisional sports
+D-III schools playing in non-divisional sports

-In addition to the D-III schools with teams that play as Division I members, many other D-III schools have teams that compete alongside D-I and D-II members in sports that the NCAA does not split into divisions.
+In addition to the D-III schools with teams that play as D-I members, many other D-III schools have teams that compete alongside D-I and D-II members in sports that the NCAA does not split into divisions.
 Teams in these sports are not counted as playing in a different division from the rest of the athletic program.
 D-III members cannot award scholarships in these sports.

 Reforms

-In 2003, concerned about the disparity of some D-III athletic programs and the focus on national championships, the Division III Presidents' Council, led by Middlebury College President John McCardell, proposed ending the athletic scholarship exemptions for D-I programs, eliminating redshirting, and limiting the length of the traditional and non-traditional seasons.
+In 2003, concerned about the disparity of some D-III athletic programs and the focus on national championships, the D-III Presidents' Council, led by Middlebury College President John McCardell, proposed ending the athletic scholarship exemptions for D-I programs, eliminating redshirting, and limiting the length of the traditional and non-traditional seasons.
 At the January 2004 NCAA convention, an amendment allowed the exemption for grandfathered D-I athletic scholarships to remain in place, but the rest of the reforms passed.

+Inclusion programs

+D-III announced the creation of a LGBTQ inclusion program in 2019 known as the LGBTQ OneTeam Program.
+The program has facilitators from more than 40 colleges across the country, including Smith College, Agnes Scott College, and more.
+The group publicly condemned laws trying to limit transgender people in sports in 2021.
+A member of the program – Rhea Debussy who is a transgender rights activist – publicly left after changes to the NCAA's transgender policy in 2022.